-Introduction: Pearl millet (Pennisetum glaucum) is one of the major cereal crop following rice, wheat, maize, barley, and sorghum (Satyavathi et. al., 2021).
+Introduction: Pearl millet (Pennisetum glaucum) is one of the major cereal crops following rice, wheat, maize, barley, and sorghum (Satyavathi et. al., 2021).
 It is predominantly cultivated during the kharif season in the arid and semi-arid regions of Asia and Africa.
-The crop is highly resilient and survive under harsh environmental conditions as under erotic rainfall with high temperature (Parihar et. al., 2022), due to crops better adaptability in harsh environmental condition it becomes the farmers choice where other crops can’t survive (Rajpoot et. al., 2023).
-It a vital staple food for millions, particularly in resource-poor farming systems (Anuradha et. al., 2017; Patro et. al., 2020).
+The crop is highly resilient and survive under harsh environmental conditions as under erotic rainfall with high temperature (Parihar et. al., 2022), due to crops better adaptability in harsh environmental condition it becomes the farmers choice where other crops can’t survive (Rajpoot et. al, 2023).
+It a vital staple food for millions, particularly in resource-poor farming systems (Anuradha et. al., 2017 and Patro et. al., 2020).
 In addition to its value as a food crop, pearl millet is also extensively used as a fodder crop.
 Nutritionally, pearl millet grains are rich in energy and essential nutrients.
-Per 100 grams, the grains provide approximately 360 kcal of energy, along with 12 g moisture, 12 g protein, 5 g fat, 2 g minerals, 1 g fiber, 67 g carbohydrates, 42 mg calcium, 242 mg phosphorus, and 8 mg iron (Shweta, 2015), highlighting its role in food and nutritional security.
+Per Each 100 grams of grains provide approximately 360 kcal of energy, along with 12 g moisture, 12 g protein, 5 g fat, 2 g minerals, 1 g fiber, 67 g carbohydrates, 42 mg calcium, 242 mg phosphorus, and 8 mg iron (Shweta, 2015), highlighting its role in food and nutritional security.
 The grains of pearl millet is rich source of protein, iron and zinc and is least expensive among all cereals (Verma et.al., 2021).
-India is the largest producer of pearl millet, with a national average productivity of 1510 kg/ha (Anon., 2023).
+India is the largest producer of pearl millet, with a national average productivity of 1510 kg/ha ( Anonymous.
+2023).
 Major pearl millet growing Indian states are Haryana, Gujarat, Rajasthan, Maharashtra, Uttar Pradesh, Karnataka, Andhra Pradesh, Madhya Pradesh and Telangana (Parihar et. al.,2023).
-Among the states, Madhya Pradesh stands out for its high productivity, recording an average yield of 2599 kg/ha (Anon., 2023).
+Among the states, Madhya Pradesh stands out for its high productivity, recording an average yield of 2599 kg/ha ( Anonymous., 2023).
 The key pearl millet-producing districts in Madhya Pradesh include Morena, Bhind, Gwalior, Sheopur, Shivpuri, Alirajpur, Barwani, Datia, and Dhar.

 Despite its importance, pearl millet production is affected by several abiotic and biotic stresses.
 Among biotic stress the crop is affected by various pathogen causing diseases viz., downy mildew, blast, smut, rust and ergot.
-The disease blast, caused by Pyricularia grisea (Cooke) Sacc., affects all growth stages of the crop and can result in significant yield losses (Meena et. al., 2019; Patro et. al., 2020).
+The disease blast, caused by Pyricularia grisea (Cooke) Sacc., affects all growth stages of the crop and can result in significant yield losses (Meena et. al., 2019 and Patro et. al., 2020).
 In the recent years the blast disease incidence has been observed in states like Rajasthan, Haryana, Gujarat, Maharashtra, Madhya Pradesh, Uttar Pradesh, Karnataka and Andhra Pradesh.
 The symptoms are observed in different parts of the plant like leaf initially then in stem and in nodes as well.
 Blast disease emerging as a major limiting factor in recent years.
 The symptoms appears as grayish, water-soaked lesions that enlarge and become necrotic, resulting in extensive chlorosis and premature drying of young leaves.
 The increasing incidence of blast has been attributed to the evolution of new pathogenic races, driven by changing climatic conditions.
 This continuous evolution compromises the effectiveness of existing resistant varieties, necessitating ongoing monitoring and breeding efforts.
 The development and deployment of blast-resistant hybrids and varieties is considered the most effective, economical, and environmentally sustainable approach for managing the disease (Pramanik et al., 2019; Mishra et al., 2020; Upadhyay et al., 2020; Pramanik et al., 2021).
 In light of this, there is a critical need to evaluate newly developed pearl millet hybrids/varieties for resistance to blast disease, particularly under field conditions in key production zones.